 Change is inevitable.
 It can be welcomed and planned for or it can be unexpected.
-Either way, it will happen.
+Either way it will happen.
 Businesses experience changes, planned or otherwise, frequently.
 It's critical to ensure that any changes to business infrastructure and support services managed by IT departments are deliberate and well-planned.
 So, how do you know when it is time to make a major change in the IT department?
 Sometimes growth and expansion are occurring so the current team cannot handle increasing demands.
 Other times, unexpected staffing changes force the conversation around the needs of the business.
-It could even be that the business's targets and expectations are not being met by the current team and a change is necessary.
+It could even be that businesses targets and expectations are not being met by the current team and a change is necessary.

 Outsourcing some IT operations is one possible temporary or permanent solution.
-Thirdparty support, remote and/or onsite, can actually help strengthen an IT department's technology footprint within the organization.
+Third party support, remote and/or onsite, can actually help strengthen an IT department's technology footprint within the organization.
 Outsource companies should be, by design, specialists with expertise in one or more services.

-IT service providers that offer help desk capabilities can free internal IT teams to focus on strategic technology tasks while end-users are provided with dedicated support.
+IT service providers that offer help desk capabilities can free internal IT teams to focus on strategic technology tasks while endusers are provided with dedicated support.
 Outsource firms have the time and opportunity to generate continuous improvement such as developing best practices, proactive procedures, and gaining knowledge.
-Outsourcing service desk accountabilities can alleviate pressure on internal staff, allowing them to innovate, focus on strategic initiatives, and contribute to the business as a whole, while still providing highquality support for end-users.
+Outsourcing service desk accountabilities can alleviate pressure on internal staff, allowing them to innovate, focus on strategic initiatives, and contribute to the business as a whole, while still providing high quality support for end users.
 This approach can prove to decrease downtime and ultimately reduce costs.
-According to a Forbes article published in 2018, two of the top six reasons why good employees leave positions are because they're not challenged or they aren't given developmental opportunities.
-Outsourcing low-level IT issues will allow higher-skilled technicians to take on challenges that they otherwise wouldn't be able to tackle while dealing with helpdesk requests.
+According to a